 - a period of recognised training

-- the professional skills course (PSC).
+- the professional skills course (PSC)

 This is known as the domestic route to qualification.
 Alternative routes may be available to those who have qualifications from the Chartered Institute of Legal Executives (CILEx) or who have already qualified in another jurisdiction.

 The period of recognised training is a period of supervised, recognised training with an SRA-registered training establishment (eg a firm of solicitors, local authority or legal department within a commercial organisation).
 It usually lasts for two years, but can be completed over a longer period if working or studying part time.
-During this time, you will be expected to develop your understanding of legal practice and of the responsibilities you will take on when you are admitted to the roll.
-The following criteria must be met during your period of training:
+During this time, you will be expected to develop your understanding of legal practice and of the responsibilities you will take on when you are admitted to the roll of solicitors.